EspressoAdvice.comUpdated June 2026

 Rancilio

-View on Amazon
+Check Price on Amazon US

 The Rancilio Silvia has been the benchmark entry-level espresso machine for 25 years.
 The Pro X takes that reputation and adds dual boilers, independent PIDs, and timed shot programming.
 It's the most feature-complete option at this price from a brand with decades of service infrastructure.

-The detail that surprises people: the steam boiler on the Silvia Pro X is 1 litre — considerably larger than the Breville's steam boiler.
+The detail that surprises people: the steam boiler on the Silvia Pro X is 1 litre, considerably larger than the Breville's steam boiler.
 For households pulling multiple back-to-back milk drinks, steam recovery is noticeably faster.

 Who it's right for: Buyers who want precise temperature control, timed shots, and a machine from a manufacturer with a 25-year track record in commercial espresso equipment.